-52 [Comment to Article 10.8.1: For example, if the FEI alleges that an Athlete has violated Article 2.1 for Use of an anabolic steroid and asserts the applicable period of Ineligibility is four (4) years, then the Athlete may unilaterally reduce the period of Ineligibility to three (3) years by admitting the violation and accepting the three (3) year period of Ineligibility within the time specified in this Article, with no further reduction allowed.
+50 [Comment to Article 10.8.1: For example, if the FIVB alleges that an Athlete has violated Article 2.1 for Use of an anabolic steroid and asserts the applicable period of Ineligibility is four (4) years, then the Athlete may unilaterally reduce the period of Ineligibility to three (3) years by admitting the violation and accepting the three (3) year period of Ineligibility within the time specified in this Article, with no further reduction allowed.
 This resolves the case without any need for a hearing.]

-If so requested by an Athlete or other Person who seeks to enter into a case resolution agreement under this Article, the FEI shall allow the Athlete or other Person to discuss an admission of the anti-doping rule violation with it subject to a Without Prejudice Agreement.53
+Person to discuss an admission of the anti-doping rule violation with it subject to a Without Prejudice Agreement.51